Powershop Energy Review

 It says its innovative approach will allow households to buy energy in the same way they fill up their car.

-The company’s arrival fits in with wider changes in the UK market; a government-backed roll-out means most homes will have a smart meter by 2020.
+The company’s arrival fits in with wider changes in the UK market; a government-backed roll-out means many homes will have a smart meter by 2020.

 Powershop charges no exit fees, so you can switch without paying a penalty – a big plus!